b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Be careful though, if You type an none existing index like: `myMathGrades[-1]`, `myMathGrades[0]` or `myMathGrades[10]` you will get an error (e.g. `BoundsError: attempt to access 7-element Vector{Int64} at index [0]`).

-Therefore, you can think of a vector as a [rectangular cuboid](https://en.wikipedia.org/wiki/Cuboid#Rectangular_cuboid) box with drawers (smaller [cube](https://en.wikipedia.org/wiki/Cube) shaped boxes).
-The drawers are labeled with consecutive numbers (indices) starting at 1.

 Moreover, you can get a slice (a part) of the vector by typing

 ```jl